All Episodes

 But we also don't appreciate the way that you're making this about yourself.

-But the hive mentality and the fear of reprisal, probably from their employer and from others in the industry, you're not going to see anybody do that.
+But the Hive mentality and the fear of reprisal, probably from their employer and from others in the industry, you're not going to see anybody do that.

 But hey, one can ask.

-You know, and it's such a good point, and I think Law and Crime made a great point on this too.
+And I think Law and Crime made a great point on this, too.

-If a Costa's reporting were the real reasons Trump, you know, he wouldn't have called on him in the first place.
+If Acosta's reporting were the real reasons, Trump, you know, he wouldn't have called on him in the first place.

-The President was dead on accurate about all of that.
+The president was dead on accurate about all of that.

-Quick break, right back, we'll continue.
+Quick break, right back.

-Joe Concho from the Hill.
+Joe Concha from The Hill.

 Where is there a constitutional right?

-It was free press.
+It's free press.

 Nobody's saying he can't report what he wants to report.